Peduncular hallucinosis: Diagnosis

-Diagnosis can be made by multimodal approach such as by detailed history regarding sleep pattern, vividness of images, intact reality testing, and association of any brain pathology particularly brain stem areas, pons, and mid brain, evidence of any tumor, parkinsonism, Lewy body dementia.

 Treatment

 Treatment of any kind of complex visual hallucination requires an understanding of the different pathologies in order to correctly diagnose and treat.
 If a person is taking a pro-hallucinogenic medication, the first step is to stop taking it.
 Sometimes improvement will occur spontaneously and pharmacotherapy is not necessary.
 While there is not a lot of evidence of effective pharmacological treatment, antipsychotics and anticonvulsants have been used in some cases to control hallucinations.
-Since peduncular hallucinosis occurs due to an excess of serotonin, modern antipsychotics are used to block both dopamine and serotonin receptors, preventing the overstimulation of the lateral geniculate nucleus.
-The drug generically called carbamazepine increases GABA, which prevents the LGN from firing, thereby increasing the inhibition of the LGN.
+Since peduncular hallucinosis occurs due to an excess of serotonin, modern antipsychotics are used to block both dopamine and serotonin receptors, preventing the overstimulation of the lateral geniculate nucleus (LGN).
+Carbamazepine increases GABA, which prevents the LGN from firing, thereby increasing the inhibition of the LGN.
 Regular antipsychotics as well as antidepressants can also be helpful in reducing or eliminating peduncular hallucinosis.

 More invasive treatments include corrective surgery such as cataract surgery, laser photocoagulation of the retina, and use of optical correcting devices.
 Tumor removal can also help to relieve compression in the brain, which can decrease or eliminate peduncular hallucinosis.
 Some hallucinations may be due to underlying cardiovascular disease, so in these cases the appropriate treatment includes control of hypertension and diabetes.
 As described, the type of treatment varies widely depending on the causation behind the complex visual hallucinations.